tliron/em-dash/README.md

     built for Clutter (this is what a "GNOME Shell theme" is for).
 Note that in terms of variety of widgets, St is currently nowhere as rich as GTK+ is.
   * `imports.gi.Meta` is actually [Mutter](https://developer.gnome.org/meta/stable/), an
     abstraction above the compositing window manager, such as Metacity.
+(That's likely the source of the "Meta" name.)
   * [GSettings](https://developer.gnome.org/gio/stable/GSettings.html) are part of
     `imports.gi.Gio`.
 You'll also see some documentation there for the XML format for the `/schemas/` files.
 The `type` fields use GLib's